rachfop/runpod-docs/docs/get-started/connect-to-runpod.md

 ## SDKs

-RunPod provides SDKs for Python, Node.js, and Go to for the RunPod API and serverless worker SDK.
+RunPod provides SDKs for Python and Go to for the RunPod API and serverless worker SDK.